Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Conclusion

 \section{Conclusion}

 In this work the fundamentals of several fields of research, such as quantum computing, superconducting qubit hardware, and open quantum systems, were introduced and discussed to lay a foundation for the understanding of the topics and their relevance to each other.
 This relevance was leveraged into a discussion of the overlap of these topics in the realm of quantum noise and error mitigation, which is covered primarily by current research.
-The most recent and relevant research in this field was discussed and used to create a map of the current state of investigation in this topic, which showed a gap in research of a simple method to probe hardware parameters of a NISQ open-access cloud-based quantum computing service such as that offered by IBM.
+Recent research has shown that there is an uncertainty about the exact behaviour of noise and dissipation in NISQ transmon devices.
+The investigation of this uncertainty was the basis of this work, upon which a new method for parameter extraction and re-calibration was provided.

-The filling of this research gap was the motive of this project, which provided a simple method of using basic experimental procedures typically used to measure the relaxation and decoherence times, $T_1$ and $T_2$, of quantum states, and numerically replicated through a Markovian quantum master equation to measure how well the claimed hardware parameters fit the experimental observations.
-This process was expanded to use optimisation techniques to improve the congruence of numerical results and experimental data to find more accurate values of the hardware parameters which dictate the dynamics of the system.
+This new framework is a method of using basic benchmarking procedures commonly used to measure the relaxation and decoherence times, $T_1$ and $T_2$, of quantum states, and numerically replicated through a Markovian quantum master equation to measure how well the claimed hardware parameters fit the observations.
+This process was expanded to use optimisation methods to improve the agreement between numerical results and observed data to extract more accurate values of the hardware parameters which dictate the dynamics of the system.

-This gave rise to interesting phenomena, such as more generalise Hamiltonians containing broader descriptions of qubit frequency and coupling, as well as proving the proficiency of this method to extract all of the hardware parameters without needing to revert to various specialised experiments which measure the parameters individually.
-The consistency of this method was verified through using various sizes of qubit subsystems which each produced values for hardware parameters for individual qubits, which were congruent to a reliable degree of accuracy that the process could be considered successful.
+This gave rise to interesting phenomena, such as more generalised Hamiltonians containing broader descriptions of qubit frequency and coupling, as well as proving the proficiency of this method to extract all of the hardware parameters without needing to revert to various specialised experiments which measure the parameters individually.
+The consistency of this method was verified through using various sizes of qubit subsystems which each produced values for hardware parameters for individual qubits, which were congruent to a reliable degree of accuracy that the process could be seen as successful.